Glazed Salmon with Fruit Salsa

 - 2 ½ tablespoons champagne vinegar

 - 4 teaspoons sugar

-- Remove salmon from marinade and top with marmalade.
-Grill over indirect heat to desired doneness.
+- Remove salmon from the marinade and top with marmalade.
+Grill over indirect heat to the desired doneness.
 Serve with Fruit Salsa.

-- Combine ingredients, refrigerate to allow flavors to meld.
+- Combine ingredients, and refrigerate to allow flavors to meld.
 Serve at room temperature.